Stenløse Boldklub

 Stenløse Boldklub is an association football club based in the town of Stenløse.
-The team currently plays in the Zealand Series, the fifth tier of the Danish football league system and the highest tier of the local DBU Zealand.
+The team currently plays in the Zealand Series, one of the sixth tiers of the Danish football league system and the highest tier of the local DBU Zealand.

 Stenløse BK's home ground is the 3,000-capacity Stenløse Stadion.

 In 2011, the club merged with the neighboring club Ølstykke FC and became SC Egedal.
 In 2015, Stenløse left the merger and continued under its old name.